kabk/go-theses-21-assignment/README.md

 ## Deadlines

-**22/12/2019**: you have talked to Silvio and Thomas at least once and you have a sound direction for the design (both in print and web) of your thesis
+**23/12/2019**: you have talked to Silvio and Thomas at least once and you have a sound direction for the design (both in print and web) of your thesis

-**??/01/2020**: your print design is ready so there is time to send it to Pumbo to ave it printed on demand

-**24/01/2020**: both your print and web designs are ready for the Individual Feedback, which means that the websites are published on Github and thus accessible online
+**20/01/2020**: both your print and web designs are ready for the Open Day, which means that the websites are published on Github and thus accessible online

+**22/01/2020**: Open Day, unboxing and presentations

 **28-9/01/2020**: the collectives take place

-**??/01/2020**: Open Day, unboxing and presentations

 ## Tips